vinaypamnani/wmie/docs/SETTINGS.md

 For more information about navigation and caching behavior, see the [Exploring WMI](README.md#exploring-wmi) section in the main README.

+## WMI Property Read-Only Settings

+The following settings control how the application determines if WMI properties are read-only:

+### `TreatDynamicProviderAsWritable`

+- **Type**: `bool`
+- **Default**: `false`
+- **Description**: Controls whether properties in dynamic classes with providers should be treated as writable.
+When enabled, properties in classes with both `Dynamic` and `Provider` qualifiers will be treated as writable.
+When disabled (default), only property-level qualifiers determine writeability, which aligns with the WMI specification.

+### `TreatReadQualifierAsReadOnly`

+- **Type**: `bool`
+- **Default**: `false`
+- **Description**: Controls whether properties with the `read` qualifier should be considered read-only.
+When enabled, properties with `read=true` will be considered read-only.
+When disabled (default), the `read` qualifier is ignored for writeability determination, as it only indicates readability, not writeability.

+These settings can be configured in the `settings.json` file.
+For more information about how read-only properties are determined, see the [Read-Only Property Determination](README.md#read-only-property-determination) section in the main README.

 ## Configuration Manager Settings

 Configuration Manager (ConfigMgr) settings have been moved to the [Configuration Manager Support](CONFIGMGR.md#configuration-manager-settings) documentation page for better organization.
 All ConfigMgr-related documentation, including settings, is now consolidated in one place.